AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 3.md

 - [ ] A locked iron box containing 50 gp
 - [ ] A [potion of giant strength (hill)](https://www.dndbeyond.com/magic-items/4706-potion-of-hill-giant-strength)
 - [ ] A [+1 dagger](https://www.dndbeyond.com/magic-items/5225-dagger-1) inscribed with the name Kierchaly Wastewalker
-- [ ] Curse of the Moon of Ill Omen (disadvantage on ability checks and saving throws for 24 hours)
+- [ ] Curse - Wrath of Ruidus (disadvantage on ability checks and saving throws for 24 hours)
 - [ ]

 %%  %%